SenpaiHunters/SpotOn/README.md

 # Arc Support
 Working on increasing support for Arc + Firefox!
-Stay tuned (previosuly, was only focused on Chrime, this has shifted to Arc)
+Stay tuned (previosuly, was only focused on Chrome, this has shifted to Arc, as Arc is SO much better (Only for MacOS currently~~)